Cung Le: Sanshou and kickboxing career

-Le is undefeated in his Sanshou/kickboxing career (17–0).
-He has won three US Open International Martial Arts Championships (1994, 1995, 1996).
+Le has won three US Open International Martial Arts Championships (1994, 1995, 1996).
 In 1998 he won the Shidokan tournament championship.
 He has also won four US National Championships (Orlando, FL, 1994, Dallas, TX, 1995, Baltimore, MD, 1997).
 He earned three bronze medals in his amateur Sanshou world competition compiling an overall amateur record of 18–3.
-He has been a three-time captain of the United States teams that competed and was the U.S. team captain at the World Wushu Championships in 1997 (Italy) and 1999 (Hong Kong).
-On December 15, 2001 he defeated Shonie Carter by unanimous decision in San Jose, California, to win the IKF International Kickboxing Federation Pro Light Heavyweight Sanda World Title.
+He has been a three-time bronze medalist at the World Wushu Championships in 1995 (Baltimore), 1997 (Italy), and 1999 (Hong Kong), and was the team captain during the later two editions.
+On December 15, 2001, he defeated Shonie Carter by unanimous decision in San Jose, California, to win the IKF International Kickboxing Federation Pro Light Heavyweight Sanda World Title.
 In May 2003, Le entered into K-1 competitions where he garnered a 3–0 career record, including one knockout.